tarantool/doc/doc/reference/tooling/tt_cli/create.rst

 The application directory contains the following files and directories:

 *   all directories from the template
-*   a Lua file from .tt.template
+*   a Lua file from .tt.template .. all files?

 *   All other files from the template
 *   Dockerfile?